Factbox: Contenders for key jobs in Trump's administration

 * Bob Corker, Republican U.S. senator from Tennessee and chairman of the Senate Foreign Relations Committee

-* Dana Rohrabacher, Republican U.S. representative of California and senior member of the House Committee on Foreign Affairs
+* Duncan Hunter, Republican U.S. representative from California and early Trump supporter, member of the House Armed Services Committee

+* Jim Talent, former Republican U.S. senator from Missouri who was on the Senate Armed Services Committee

 * Michael McCaul, Republican U.S. representative from Texas and chairman of the House Homeland Security Committee

-* Retired Marine Corps General John Kelly, former leader of the military's Southern Command

-* Joe Arpaio, who lost his bid for re-election as Maricopa County, Arizona sheriff, and has campaigned for Trump
+* Joe Arpaio, outgoing Maricopa County, Arizona, sheriff who campaigned for Trump

 * Kris Kobach, Kansas secretary of state